Post job

 Direct care staffer job in Dallas, OR

-Job Type: Full-time Salary: $26.00-28.00 per hour Shifts needing to fill: Swing Shift Job Opportunities: Are you a dedicated professional seeking a fulfilling career in a dynamic, supportive family based environment?
+Job Type: Full-time Salary: $27-30.00 per hour Shifts needing to fill: Noc Shift Job Opportunities: Are you a dedicated professional seeking a fulfilling career in a dynamic, supportive family based environment?
 We are looking for motivated professionals to join our team and make a meaningful impact to an individual with Intellectual and Developmental Disabilities (I/DD).
 This is a unique opportunity to grow both personally and professionally, with a clear path to advancement and recognition.
 If you are passionate about making a difference and eager to advance your career in a supportive and rewarding setting, we encourage you to apply.
 Your efforts will be recognized and rewarded, with opportunities for increased pay and career advancement based on job performance.
 Position Overview and Responsibilities: Work collaboratively with a large diverse team of professionals to deliver high-quality care in a positive and caring environment that uniquely meets the clients' complex needs.
 Enhance their quality of life through varied experiences such as community outings, team events, crafts, etc. Adhere to established programs policies, procedures, and documentation, as well as follow clients Positive Behavior Support Plans (PBSP) and Nursing Plans.
 Monitor health and nutritional guidelines.
 Use moderate computer skills to maintain accurate documentation and track critical data.
 Requirements: Minimum of two continuous years of experience working with individuals with I/DD, including one year specifically supporting complex behaviors and medical needs.
 Maintain a valid driver's license, auto insurance, and reliable transportation.
 Transporting client.
 First Aid/CPR/AED Certification required within 30 days of hire.
 Covid vaccination encouraged.
 Additional Skill Set: Strong communication skills, both verbal and written.
 Moderate computer skills.
 Comfortable with medical and behavioral terminology and practices.
 Experience with communication tools and electronic devices.
 Safe driving skills.
 Attributes: Dedicated, caring, positive person who loves to find joy in the moments and who has a fun, outgoing, interactive character.
 Commitment to building a positive team environment and have proactive approach to contributing to team success.
 Desire to grow and be willing to be trained to client's specific needs.
 Attention to detail.
 Punctuality and dependable attendance.
-Benefits: 401(k) Dental insurance Health insurance Paid time off Professional development assistance Referral program Vision insurance Schedule: 8 hour shift Holidays Monday to Friday Weekend availability required
+Benefits: Unbeatable bonus perks & incentives exclusive to DSPC (will be shared at interview) * 401K * Paid time off (PTO) * Health, dental, & vision insurance (full-time employees) * Professional development opportunities * Available legacy bonus * Referral bonus for referring a friend to DSPC. * Available training opportunities to complete annual continuing education units (CEUs) * Overtime available Job types: Full-time Schedule: 8 hour shift Holidays Monday to Friday Weekend availability required every other weekend.

 • Housekeeper/Nanny